stellarport/slate/source/index.html.md

 }
 ```

-Informs A3S of an incoming deposit.
+Notifies A3S of an incoming deposit.
 This is almost always called by the relay server.
 The deposit does not yet need to be confirmed in order to make this call.
 It is best for a relay server to make this call as soon as it has spotted in incoming deposit.

 If a deposit is not yet confirmed, A3S will store it as pending and will wait on confirmation before issuing any tokens on Stellar.